Book cover

 The complexity of software is an essential property, not an accidental one.
 Hence, descriptions of a software entity that abstract away its complexity often abstract away its essence.
 For three centuries, mathematics and the physical sciences made great strides by constructing simplified models of complex phenomena, deriving properties from the models, and verifying those properties by experiment.
 This paradigm worked because the complexities ignored in the models were not the essential properties of the phenomena.
 It does not work when the complexities are the essence.

 Thus, our first goal in this chapter is to set accurate expectations regarding the study of software models.
 In particular, models can play a significant role in software design.
-During requirements specification, the focus is primarily on defining the problem the system will solve.
-When we move to design activities, attention shifts towards modeling a solution capable of solving it.
+During requirements specification, the focus is primarily on defining the problem that the system will solve.
+When we move to design activities, the attention shifts towards modeling a solution capable of solving it.
 After this solution is designed, it must be implemented using programming languages, libraries, frameworks, databases, etc.

 4.2 UML for Creating Sketches